fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuer-entity-configuration.rst

 .. include:: ../common/common_definitions.rst

-Entity Configuration of PID/(Q)EAA Providers
+Entity Configuration of Credential Issuers
 ----------------------------------------------

-The PID/(Q)EAA Providers, as Federation Entity, are required to adhere to the guidelines outlined in Section :ref:`trust:Configuration of the Federation`.
+The Credential Issuers, as Federation Entity, are required to adhere to the guidelines outlined in Section :ref:`trust:Configuration of the Federation`.
 Specifically, they MUST provide a well-known endpoint that hosts their Entity Configuration.
-The Entity Configuration of PID/(Q)EAA Providers MUST contain the parameters defined in the Sections :ref:`trust:Entity Configuration Leaves and Intermediates` and :ref:`trust:Entity Configurations Common Parameters`.
+The Entity Configuration of Credential Issuers MUST contain the parameters defined in the Sections :ref:`trust:Entity Configuration Leaves and Intermediates` and :ref:`trust:Entity Configurations Common Parameters`.

-The PID/(Q)EAA Providers MUST provide the following metadata types:
+The Credential Issuers MUST provide the following metadata types:

 - `federation_entity`
 - `oauth_authorization_server`
 - `openid_credential_issuer`

 In cases where the (Q)EAA Providers authenticate Users using their Wallet Instance, then the metadata for *openid_credential_verifier* MUST be provided in addition to the metadata above.
-In case a national eID scheme is used by the PID/(Q)EAA Providers for the User authentication, they MAY include a metadata for *openid_relying_party* within their Entity Configuration.
+In case a national eID scheme is used by the Credential Issuers for the User authentication, they MAY include a metadata for *openid_relying_party* within their Entity Configuration.
 The *openid_relying_party* metadata MUST be compliant with the current version of `SPID/CIE-OpenID-Connect-Specifications`_.

 The *federation_entity* metadata MUST contain the parameters as defined in Section :ref:`trust:Metadata of federation_entity Leaves`.